 - The presence of ketones in the urine

-Note: Consult your doctor or physician right away if you notice any possible symptoms that may indicate a diabetes, in order to begin the treatment, because the earlier the treatment the higher the chance of healing.
-After you are diagnosed with the disease you need medical check-up with your doctor until your sugar levels stabilize or go back to normal.
+Note: Consult your doctor or physician right away if you notice any possible symptoms that may indicate a diabetes, to begin the treatment because the earlier the treatment, the higher the chance of healing.
+After you are diagnosed with the disease, you need medical check-up with your doctor until your sugar levels stabilize or go back to normal.
 Avoid self-medication.

 Type 1 diabetes

 What are the Causes?